 As stated above, the majority of your paper should be your own writing and ideas.
 It’s acceptable to include quotes, but they shouldn’t crowd your paper.
 If you’re finding that you’re using too many quotes in your paper, consider adding paraphrases.
 When you reiterate a piece of information from an outside source in your own words, you create a paraphrase.

 Readers discover in the very first sentence of Peter Pan that he doesn’t grow up (Barrie 1).

 - Recycled information in the paper writer’s own words and writing style.

 - They’re still references!
-Include an in-text citation next to the paraphrase information.
+Include an in-text citation next to the paraphrased information.